 Hidden away within the Taj Lands End in Bandra, House of Nomad bills itself as a “gastro bar” that serves tapas alongside some of the Subcontinent’s most skilfully mixed cocktails.
 The drinks programme is spearheaded by Andrew Pearson, a 20-year industry veteran who’s been described as “the Jamie Oliver of drinks,” and the experience shows: whether you order a Smoke & Mirrors (made with Old Monk rum, apple juice, gingerbread syrup and homemade bitters, and then infused with hickory smoke) or a refreshing Bramble Sour, it’s difficult to make a poor selection here.

-If you like your drinks with a side of live jazz and a laidback feel, then Cantare is certainly one to add to the list.
+If you like your drinks with a side of live jazz and a laidback feel, then Cantare in Goa is certainly one to add to the list.
 Tucked away in Saligao, the bar and grill has a sultry, low-lit ambiance that pairs well with the heat.
 Appropriately, its drinks menu veers towards the tropical (think fruit-forward margaritas and a refreshing Sugarcane Surprise), with cocktails that taste even better when languorously sipped on the verandah.

 Feature images © s-cphoto/iStock; Toast & Tonic, Ek Bar, Taj Hotels, Cantare